 The best part of curling your short locks?
 It’s a fun change.
 Your short hair is very likely wash and go, and you very likely love that!
 But once in a while for a special occasion or a night out, for a quick change up – try a little curl.

-Why Not Use Heat?
+Why Not Use Heat To Curl Hair?

 Using heat to create curls hasn’t always been around, although there is no denying it has been around a very long time.
 The first curling iron is said to have been invented around 1890.
 That’s pretty long!
 Before then, women would sometimes sleep in metallic curlers to create curls or hold the curls they had.
 Ouch.
 Sleeping in metal rollers?
 And imagine how damaging the first irons might have been?
 They have come a long way, but still, the best heat on your hair is no heat at all.